Eleutherodactylus zugi: Description

-Eleutherodactylus zugi is a small species: adult males measure 12–17 mm and adult females 13–19 mm in snout–vent length.
+E. zugi is a small species: adult males measure 12–17 mm and adult females 13–19 mm in snout–vent length.
 The snout is rather acute.
 The tympanum is visible and larger in females than in males of the same size.
 The fingers and toes are short and have no webbing.
 The dorsum is warty, including a raised middorsal line.
 The throat and the venter are smooth.
 There are three basic color patterns.
 The first type has a dark brown to tan middorsal zone that is bounded by a broad yellow or orange dorsolateral stripe.
 The second type has a pair of dorsolateral stripes that end dorsally, and a thin middorsal line.
 The third type has a mottled dorsum, without indications of dorsolateral bands or stripes.

 Habitat and conservation

-Eleutherodactylus zugi occurs in mesic broadleaf forests at elevations of 155–390 m above sea level.
+E. zugi occurs in mesic broadleaf forests at elevations of 155–390 m above sea level.
 The type series was collected from wet shrubs few inches above the ground, and under less wet conditions, under palm trash and other debris.
-At night they may climb on moist rocks.
+At night it may climb on moist rocks.
 The eggs are deposited on the ground.
 Development is direct, without free-living larval stage.

-Eleutherodactylus zugi is a rare species with a restricted range.
+E. zugi is a rare species with a restricted range.
 It is threatened by habitat loss caused by agriculture, infrastructure development, and tourism.
 Agricultural pollution may also be a threat.
 The range of this species overlaps with several protected areas, but many of these would require improved management.